ParkerBoeing/methods_cfu_am0/self_eval.md

 # Self-Evaluation

 - Reflect on your learning and work today.
 What are you most proud of?
+I'm proud of my ability to interpolate without much hassle at this point.
+It seems like that has been giving others some trouble and I am happy with how easy it was to do the bonus challenge interpolating square numbers during today's assignment.
 - What is the power of using methods in our applications?
+Methods allow us to run processes and set parameters on large sets of code without having to rewrite the same code or do the work over and over.
+Methods seem like a great way to apply complex processes / parameters on large chunks of data.
 - Not part of the assignment, but I do have a question from today.
 Are arrays stored in variables, or is an array a type of variable (one that contains multiple elements)?